alirezamirian/visular/README.md

 ```

 While these kind of directives are meant to be shipped with Visular out of the box (in a modular structure),
-the design of the library must be in a way in which these utilities and directives are implemented completely on top of public
+the design of the library must be in a way in which these utilities and directives are implemented completely on top of
 api exposed by core components of Visular such as `vz-diagram`.
 This way, any other special case (such as domain
 specific position guidelines and magnets) can be implemented with the same api.